 6 Modern Societies Where Women Rule

-By standard definition, a matriarchy is a “family, group or state governed by a matriarch.”
+By standard definition, a matriarchy is a “family, group or state governed by a matriarch (a woman who is head of a family or tribe).”
 Anthropologists and feminists have since created more specific classifications for female societies, including the matrilineal system.
-Matrilineality refers not only to tracing one’s lineage through maternal ancestry, it can also refer to a civil system in which one inherits property through the matriline.
-This often leads to the division of such societies into matrilineal clans, or “matriclans.”
-Here are a few notable ones that still exist.
+Matrilineality refers not only to tracing one’s lineage through maternal ancestry, it can also refer to a civil system in which one inherits property through the female line.
+While the legendary Amazons (probably the most widely known matriarchy) are relegated to mythology, there are a handful of female-led societies that thrive in the real world today.

 Living near the border of Tibet in the Yunnan and Sichuan provinces, the Mosuo are perhaps the most famous matrilineal society.
-The Chinese government officially classifies them as part of another ethnic minority known as the Naxi, but the two are quite different in both culture and language.
+The Chinese government officially classifies them as part of another ethnic minority known as the Naxi, but the two are distinct in both culture and language.

-The Mosuo have “walking marriages,” in that there is no institution and women choose their partners by literally walking to the man’s home.
-Couples never live together.
-Since the child always remains in the mother’s care, sometimes the father plays little role in the upbringing.
-In some cases the identity of the father is not even known.
+The Mosuo have what's called “walking marriages."
+There is no institution of marriage; rather, women choose their partners by literally walking to the man’s home and the couples never live together.
+Since children always remains in the mother’s care, sometimes the father plays little role in the upbringing.
+In some cases, the father's identity is not even known.
 Instead, the male’s childrearing responsibilities remain in his own matrilineal household.

-Living primarily in West Sumatra, Indonesia, at four million people the Minangkabau are the largest known matrilineal society today.
-In addition to tribal law requiring all clan property to be held and bequeathed from mother to daughter, the Minangkabau firmly believe the mother is the most important person in society.
+At four million people, the Minangkabau of West Sumatra, Indonesia, (pictured above, during a harvest season celebratino) are the largest known matrilineal society today.
+In addition to tribal law requiring all clan property to be held and bequeathed from mother to daughter, the Minangkabau firmly believe the mother to be the most important person in society.

+In Minangkabau society, women usually rule the domestic realm while the men take the political and spiritual leadership roles.
+However, both genders feel the separation of powers keeps them on an equal footing.
 Upon marriage, every woman acquires her own sleeping quarters.
 The husband may sleep with her, but must leave early in the morning to have breakfast at his mother’s home.
-At age 10, boys leave their mother’s home to stay in men's quarters and learn practical skills.
-Men are always clan chief, but women select the chief and can remove him from office should they feel he failed to fulfill his duties.
+At age 10, boys leave their mother’s home to stay in men's quarters and learn practical skills and religious teachings.
+While the clan chief is always male, women select the chief and can remove him from office should they feel he failed to fulfill his duties.

-The Akan are a majority in Ghana, where they predominantly reside.
-Most still adhere to the matrilineal social structure, despite pressure from the government.
-The Akan social organization is fundamentally built around the matriclan.
-Within this matrilineal clan, identity, inheritance, wealth and politics are all determined.
-All matriclan founders are female, but men traditionally hold leadership positions.
-Succession to inheritable appointments is still determined by the male’s relationships to the women in his matriclan.
+The Akan people are a majority in Ghana, where they predominantly reside.
+The Akan social organization is fundamentally built around the matriclan, wherein one's identity, inheritance, wealth, and politics are all determined.
+All matriclan founders are female, but men traditionally hold leadership positions within the society.
+These inherited roles, however, are passed down matrilineally—meaning through a man's mothers and sisters (and their children).
 Often, the man is expected to not only support his own family, but those of his female relatives.

-The Bribri are a small indigenous group of just over 13,000 people living on a reserve in the Talamanca Canton in the Limón Province of Costa Rica.
+The Bribri are a small indigenous group of just over 13,000 people living on a reserve in the Talamanca canton in the Limón province of Costa Rica.
 Like many other matrilineal societies, the Bribri are organized into clans.
 Each clan is made up of extended family, and the clan is determined through the mother/females.
-Women are the only ones who traditionally can inherit land and also the only ones endowed with the right to prep the cacao used in sacred Bribri rituals.
+Women are the only ones who traditionally can inherit land.
+Women are also endowed with the right to prep the cacao used in sacred Bribri rituals.